INFORMATION #4-1: Function of Each Wire in Digitrax' Loconet

 Please note that the recommendation below refers to connecting a ground wire between your boosters.
 In the recommendation below, you are connecting the grounds of your boosters together.
 This is different than connecting your booster outputs together.
 The grounds of your boosters should be connected together.

-RECOMMENDATION #4-6: Run a Heavy Ground Wire Between Your Boosters:
+Run a Heavy Common Connection Wire Between Your Boosters and Command Station:

 Remember: Do not use a common rail between booster districts.
 This, too, would cause ground loops.
 See 4-5 above.